sjkingo/winpe_vnc/README.md

 Note the image index will always be :2.
 Don't attempt to mount/edit index:1 as it does not contain the setup bootstrapper that is run on PXE boot.

+Exporting the image will recompress it slightly and yield a smaller file.

+Please note TightVNC is licensed under the GPL.